 Life in the gray rock!

 Would we ever see this again?
 A garden growing on top of a mountain.
 A remnant of times when great animals like mastodons and dire wolves roamed.
-We looked one last time, drinking in the dusty greens, but neither of us thought to stop to take a picture.
+We looked one last time, drinking in the dusty greens, but neither of us thought to try for a picture in the dim light.
 We were thinking too much about tomorrow.

 We thank the excellent hiker/photographers for the images used in this entry.